scraggo/scraggo.github.io/content/blog/tech/design-patterns-curriculum/index.md

 #### Study design patterns in the wild

-As mentioned earlier, there are many libraries that you may interact with that use design patterns.
+As mentioned in my [introduction to design patterns](/design-patterns-intro), there are many libraries that you may interact with that utilize design patterns internally and allow developers to take advantage of them.
+Some examples:

+- Subscription methods in Redux [use a pub-sub Observer system](https://stackoverflow.com/questions/39977540/can-redux-be-seen-as-a-pub-sub-or-observer-pattern)
+- [React lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class) and Database hooks (see the [Sequelize ORM](https://sequelize.org/master/manual/hooks.html) for example) utilize the Template Method pattern
+- [https://github.com/davidkpiano/xstate](https://github.com/davidkpiano/xstate) is a state machine - State pattern
+- You can use the Decorator pattern directly in JavaScript if you configure your application using experimental tooling.
+[Here's an example in React](https://medium.com/oyotech/react-decorators-5499e95a4cac).
+Higher Order Components (HOCs) achieve a similar effect with function composition.
+Read about them in [the official React docs](https://reactjs.org/docs/higher-order-components.html#convention-maximizing-composability) and [here](https://javascript.plainenglish.io/react-design-patterns-higher-order-components-62e340936652).

 As you learn the internals of JavaScript systems like React, Redux, Gulp, Webpack, database systems, etc, be on the lookout for mentions of architecture.
 Find the code (if it’s open source) and see how the author(s) implemented the code.

 As for some simpler examples built for tutorial purposes: